 In 2017, the European Commission, together with Canada and Mauritius, convinced UNCITRAL to set up a Working Group with a broadly formulated mandate to identify and examine any of the perceived shortcomings of the current ISDS system and to propose possible solutions.
 The discussions began in late 2017 and have since then made significant progress.
-In these discussions, the European Commission, Canada, Mauritius and several South American States have repeatedly referred to the MIC as the panacea that would solve most, if not all, of the perceived shortcomings of the current ISDS system.
+In these discussions, the European Commission, Canada, Mauritius and several South American States have repeatedly referred to the Multilateral Investment Court (MIC) as the panacea that would solve most, if not all, of the perceived shortcomings of the current ISDS system.

 The MIC would be based on the ICS as contained in the EU's recent FTAs.
 However, many States are not convinced that creating a new international court would be the appropriate solution.
 In particular, Chile, Israel, Japan, Russia, the US and some Asian States are not yet convinced and instead consider reforming or modifying the existing rules and institutions, such as, for instance, the International Centre for Settlement of Investment Disputes (ICSID) Convention or the Permanent Court of Arbitration (PCA), to be a more effective and realistic option.
+In fact, revised ICSID Arbitration Rules entered into force in July 2022.

 After all, in the past 50 years, more than 3,000 BITs and FTAs have been concluded and more than 1,000 ISDS disputes have been initiated, much to the general satisfaction of the users.
 Indeed, according to statistics provided by the United Nations Conference on Trade and Development (UNCTAD), States win more cases than claimants.
 Thus, States have little reason to complain about the current ISDS system, which is also confirmed by the fact that States continue to conclude BITs and FTAs with ISDS provisions.

-Meanwhile, the first results of the negotiations have been achieved.
+Meanwhile, the first results of the UNCITRAL negotiations have been achieved.

-First, as requested by UNCITRAL Working Group III, a draft Code of Conduct for Adjudicators has been jointly submitted by the Secretariats of ICSID and UNCITRAL.
-The second draft has been discussed and met with broad support, and its approval can be expected soon.
+First, a draft Code of Conduct for Adjudicators, has been jointly submitted by the Secretariats of ICSID and UNCITRAL.
+The latest draft has been discussed and met with broad support, and its approval can be expected soon.